 Soil improvement is an important part of preparing a garden from year to year.
 Home test kits make it easy to keep tabs on how your soil is doing.
 Regular addition of compost is also ideal for maintaining soil health.
 If you have a specific problem with your soil that is limiting production, you will want to create a plan to address the issue before planting, as well.

 The first seeds you plant will probably be started indoors while the weather is still cold.
 This step does not have to be elaborate—punch a few holes in the bottoms of some roomy plastic drinking cups, fill them with quality potting mix, add seeds, and set them in a warm, sunny place.
 Refer to your gardening calendar to determine what to start when.

-Please note that tender young plants cannot simply be transplanted into the garden without some time to adapt to life outdoors.
+Please note that tender young plants cannot be transplanted into the garden without a little time to adapt to life outdoors.
 This transition is called “hardening off.”
-About two weeks before a plant is scheduled to be transplanted, set it outside in a sheltered location for roughly an hour, and then bring it back inside.
+About two weeks before a plant is scheduled to be transplanted, set it outside in a sheltered location for an hour or two, and then bring it back inside.
 (Keep an eye on it, though; if it is wilting in the sun or being battered by the wind, go to its rescue.)
-The following day, let it stay outside for two hours.
-The next day, give it three hours, and so on until the plant is spending the entire day outdoors.
+The following day, let it stay outside for two to four hours.
+The next day, give it three to six hours, and so on until the plant is spending the entire day outdoors.
 At this point it will be acclimated to your climate and ready for transplanting.
-Keep it thoroughly watered after the big move and it should do well.
+Keep it thoroughly watered after the big move.